kcbiken/Data-Problem/README.md

 * Any packages or libraries can be installed using the command "pip install package_name".
 For instance, pip install yfinance will install the package yahoo finance.

 ### Data

-* Point to where they can download the data.
 * Data can be download from this python code.
 Minor changes on date range is required to get the dataset within specific time interval.
 * https://github.com/ahy3nz/ahy3nz.github.io/blob/master/files/notebooks/2021-02-01-reddit1.ipynb
 * Lead them through preprocessing steps, if necessary.

 ## Citations

-* Provide any references.
 * https://github.com/ahy3nz/ahy3nz.github.io/blob/master/files/notebooks/2021-02-01-reddit1.ipynb
 * https://github.com/jklepatch/eattheblocks/blob/master/screencast/290-wallstreetbets-sentiment-analysis/reddit-sentiment-analysis.py